deltaclock/blog/content/posts/cross_compile_frida/index.md

 ## The problems

 Even though my target's device CPU supported the hard-float ABI (`armhf`), the system's developers opted to compile all binaries in soft-float ABI (`armel`).
-This might seem like an obvious point of caution to people, more experienced with embedded systems, but personally, apart from maybe size constrains, it doesn't make much sense.
+This might seem like an obvious point of caution to people more experienced with embedded systems, but personally, apart from maybe size constraints, it doesn't make much sense.

 When I first gained a root shell on the device, I checked to see exactly what kind of system I'm dealing with.
 One of my data points was the CPU model or supported features.